avidrucker/autofocus-clj-ver-1/doc/to-do's.md

   - [x] Results: As far as I can tell, one cannot determine which was the last done item simply by looking at the list itself

 - [ ] What does my data look like?

+- [ ] question: What needs to happen in order to allow "back button" functionality in the command line app?
+For example: State history stack, state history buffer (remembering X states & changes)

+  - [ ] sub-question: What about limited back/interrupt functionality simply for a few states?
+For example:
+    - [ ] Backing out of creating a to-do list item
+    - [ ] Backing out of a review session
+    - [ ] Backing out of a focus session

 ---